JihanePett/bonjovi/README.md

 **PEP8**
 settings.py: the line too long 'problem' can't be resolved as when I did it broke my register an account link.
 I have been advised to leave it like that. the Product has no object member error from pylint is also to be ignore

+# Credit and media
+The content of articles has been copied from the online official interviews article provided by the corresponding magazines The images are also from the official images site

+# Acknowledgement
+Thanks to my family for allowing me to follow my dreams Thank you to all of the Code Institute Tutors whom have thoroughly helped Thank you to my mentor for giving me good spirit
+Thank you assessors for your time